The is issued annually in the amount of $75,000. The funding period is for one year.

 - At least 25% of the fellow’s time must be devoted to research, with the balance devoted to clinical practice.

-- At completion it is expected that the fellow will demonstrate proficiency by satisfying Joint Commission requirements for implantation experience with at least 10 long term Ventricular Assist Devices (“VADs”).
+- At completion it is expected that surgically trained fellows will demonstrate proficiency by satisfying Joint Commission requirements for implantation experience with at least 10 long term Ventricular Assist Devices (“VADs”).
+Fellows from a physician trained background will demonstrate proficiency by obtaining experience of the pre-operative, peri-operative and long term managements of 10 patients undergoing implantation of VADs.

 - The fellow is expected to learn postoperative care and management of complications after VAD implant.